Citation, DOI, disclosures and article data

-The diagnosis usually becomes evident in infancy, with presentations including:
+The diagnosis usually becomes evident in infancy, with presentations including 12:

-Cystic fibrosis is due to a defect of the CFTR gene located on chromosome 7q31.2.
+Cystic fibrosis is due to a homozygous defect of the CFTR gene located on chromosome 7q31.2.
 This gene encodes for a transmembrane protein known as cystic fibrosis transmembrane regulator (CFTR) which is responsible for regulating chloride passage across cell membranes.
 There are at least 6 classes of mutations, the commonest being ∂F508 (66-70%) 6.

-In skin, unlike elsewhere, CFTR is responsible for influx of chloride and increases the sodium channel activity, thus controlling influx of sodium.
+In skin, unlike elsewhere, the CFTR protein is responsible for the influx of chloride and increases the sodium channel activity, thus controlling the influx of sodium.
 The net effect of a normally functioning CFTR is to resorb sodium and chloride.
 In CF patients, this is lost and therefore the characteristic increase in salt content of sweat (thus the sweat test).

-In tissues other than skin, CFTR is responsible for efflux of chloride and inhibition of the sodium channel's activity which controls influx of sodium.
-Therefore, under normal circumstances salt and chloride remain in the lumen, and keep water there osmotically.
-In CF patients, too little chloride is pumped out, too much sodium is reabsorbed with osmotic re-absorption of water from the lumen.
+In tissues other than skin, the CFTR protein is responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
+Therefore, under normal circumstances, salt and chloride remain in the lumen and keep water there osmotically.
+In CF patients, too little chloride is pumped out, too much sodium is resorbed with osmotic resorption of water from the lumen.
 The result is iso-osmotic, but low volume, secretions, which tend to dry out, or be thick as they still contain all the other constituents.

 Treatment and prognosis